Regional Election Observation for East and the Horn of Africa

 Final thoughts

-This module provides a gateway into understanding the regional dimension of election observation and the collaborative structures that make it possible across East and the Horn of Africa.
+This module provides a gateway into understanding the regional dimension of election observation and the collaborative structures that make regional learning and observation possible across East and the Horn of Africa.

 Ready to get started?
-Click below to begin the course.
+Register first, then continue to the VSE learning portal.

 Ready to explore regional election observation?